 NOTE: Every group should have at least 1 owner.

-Create a group for TenantUser in the same fashion as above.
+Create a group for TenantUser or any additional user groups in the same fashion as above.

 Assign user groups to Cloud Control Center Application in Azure

 - Assign groups to CCC App

 - Click on Azure Active Directory -> Enterprise Applications -> Search for CCC in the search box and select the application